walk

 What Is the Stupid Mental Health Trend?

-The stupid walk for stupid mental health trend started with a video on TikTok where a girl is angrily going for a walk in the snow to a peppy soundtrack.
+The "stupid walk" for mental health trend started with a video on TikTok where a girl is angrily going for a walk in the snow while listening to a peppy soundtrack.
 The caption read, “going on a stupid walk for my stupid mental health.”
 The video has amassed 8.4 million views and over 900,000 likes.
 It's also led to a trend using the hashtag #stupidwalkchallenge.
 The idea is that people know walks are good for your health (physical and mental), but it’s hard to find the motivation to do the task.
 To see the trending video watch Dr. Karin Ryan, Clinic Director and Outpatient Therapist at Nystrom & Associates, on Twin Cities Live below.
 Related: How Mental Health Affects Physical Health

 Nystrom & Associates on Twin Cities Live